riOSProgramming/FAQ/README.md

 ### [Which Mac should I get?](https://www.google.com/search?q=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&rlz=1C5CHFA_enUS726US726&oq=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&aqs=chrome..69i57j69i58.21749j0j7&sourceid=chrome&ie=UTF-8)

 Depends what your budget is.
-Any Mac that can run the latest version of OS X and has more than 4GB of RAM will do.
+Any Mac that can run the latest version of macOS and has more than 4GB of RAM will do.
 A Mac mini or MacBook Air will suffice.

 ### [Is Xcode usable on a MacBook?](https://www.google.com/search?q=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&rlz=1C5CHFA_enUS726US726&oq=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&aqs=chrome..69i57j69i58.21749j0j7&sourceid=chrome&ie=UTF-8#newwindow=1&q=site:reddit.com/r/iOSProgramming+%22macbook%22+OR+%22macbook+air%22+OR+%22mac+mini%22)